Tuesday, 26 August 2025

 Khurasan

 Probably the most prolific in terms of producing new 15mm ranges.
 Some ranges cover areas or periods which are poorly covered by other manufacturers.
 Figures in some ranges are 'heroic' in size which makes them difficult to mix with other manufacturers whereas others are more compatible.
-I have used figures from various ranges but those in the Tuareg and Western Sudanese ranges have particularly appealed.
+I have used figures from various ranges - those in the Tuareg and Western Sudanese ranges have particularly appealed.
 The Early Samurai are very good but these came out after I did mine.

 Lancashire incl.
-Venexia.
+Venexia

 Lurkio from Gripping Beast